BACK TO THE BIBLE and TAKING NOTE OF KEY GREEK WORDS USED IN BIBLICAL TEXTS.

 The verses containing the above words are not only listed, but they are also quoted under each reference, so that the reader can see for himself/herself whether or not what (or to whom) scripture applies the words to (in the case of each passage and verse) is the same as what (or to whom) the doctrine / theology taught in their respective churches / congregations applies the words to. *

-* Some of these articles may be difficult to follow in places due to transformation from Bible study notes into something that others will (hopefully) be able to understand.
+* Some of these articles may be difficult to follow in places due to transformation from a collection of Bible study notes into something that others will (hopefully) be able to understand.

 Your data & Privacy